Auto-Regressive vs Flow-Matching: a Comparative Study of Modeling Paradigms for Text-to-Music Generation: Comparative study: vs

 The best performing \fm configurations follows the Dopri5~\citep{dopri} ODE solver, a dynamic solver that iteratively estimates an error approximation and stops taking additional inference steps if the estimated error is less than a predefined tolerance factor.
 To further observe how performance is impacted by fixing the number of inference steps we repeat the evaluation using Euler's method on $\{10, 25, 50, 200\}$ inference steps, depicted in \Cref{fig:fm_steps}.
 As the number of steps reduces below $50$ we see a significant degradation in performance.
 Taking more steps or using the adaptive Dopri5 solver limits this performance degradation, yet still needs a large number of steps to close the performance gap with \ar.
 A full evaluation table is available in~\Cref{tab:exp1_fm} on the Appendix.

-\textbf{Take-away.} Both modeling paradigms (EnCodec-based latent) show comparable performance with a slight favor toward \ar, which also prove to be more robust to the latent representation's sample rate. \fm performance degrade as the number of inference steps decrease.
-In order to maintain comparable performance with \ar, \fm requires a large number of inference steps.
+\textbf{Take-away.} Both modeling paradigms (EnCodec-based latent) show comparable performance with a slight favor toward \ar.
+The chosen latent frame rate shows a large impact over performance regardless of the length of the latent sequence; an observation that should be taken under consideration when designing a text-to-music generative pipeline.
+Last, a tradeoff between the number of inference steps and generation quality exists in the \fm case; requiring a large number of inference steps to maintain comparable performance.